-The world economic conditions continued to dominate, which made 2018-19 another challenging year for everyone: the Council being no exception.
-Returns on investments continued to be low due to unprecedented low interest rates.
+The world economic conditions continued to dominate, which made 2019-20 another challenging year for everyone: the Council being no exception.

 The Council had forecast to receive less revenue during the year and continued implementing plans to reduce expenditure with careful planning and consideration to ensure service provision was not unduly compromised.